opalj/opal/OPAL/bi/Readme.md

 #Overview
-The Bytecode Toolkit (BT) is a scalable, adaptable library for processing Java bytecode.
+The Bytecode Infrastructure (BI) is a library for processing Java bytecode.
+It does not create a representation of it.